Alcohol-Free Drinks FAQ: The Questions People Ask Most

 The benefits:

-• Fewer calories (alcohol is 7 calories per gram, second only to fat)
+• Fewer calories (alcohol is 7 calories per gram, nearly as calorific as fat)

-• Easier to stay within the 14 units/week guideline
+• Easier to stay within the UK Chief Medical Officers' 14 units/week guideline

 • Less impact on sleep, liver, and blood pressure